We're hiring. Join our team! View and apply for open positions in Anchorage, Mat-Su, and Fairbanks today.

 A home study is a comprehensive assessment of an adoptive home and is required for most adoptions.
 A home study describes the current family constellation, and assesses the family’s capacity to successfully support and integrate an adopted child or children.
 A home study can be child specific or completed prior to a child being identified.

-The Alaska Office of Children’s Services provides free adoption home studies for children adopted from Alaska foster care.
+The Alaska Office of Children’s Services provides free adoption home studies for children adopted from state's custody.
 Parents can purchase the home study assessment required for international, private and out-of-state adoptions by hiring an adoption agency or independent home study writer who is approved by the Office of Children’s Services.
 A current listing of approved home study writers can be secured from the Alaska Center for Resource Families.

 Here at ACRF!
 The Alaska Center for Resource Families is a non-profit agency providing free support, information and training to assist families considering and pursuing adoption.
 Contact your local office or check out the booklet Adoption_First_Steps_through_Finalization.pdf